zidaneNS/buskita_be/README.md

 - [x] number of seats depends on available row, column, and backseat of bus.
 - [x] user can pick seat if seat is empty and credit score >= 10.
 - [x] user cannot pick seat if credit score < 10.
-- [ ] user only can pick one seat in one schedule.
+- [x] user only can pick one seat in one schedule.
-- [ ] co, co_leader can remove user from their seat.
+- [x] co, co_leader can remove user from their seat.
+- [x] user can cancel their seat.
+- [x] passenger cannot cancel other passenger's seat
-- [ ] user can change their seat position.
+- [x] user can change their seat position.
+- [x] co, co_leader can verify user
-- [ ] passenger cannot remove other user from their seat.
+- [x] passenger cannot verify another passenger

 ---